corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 LLMs are like driving on auto-pilot.
 It can be comfortable at first, but you won't feel in control and slowly, that uneasy feeling will creep in.
-Turn it off the autopilot while learning.
+Turn off the autopilot while learning.

-For instance, learn by writing code in the Rust Playground first.
+A quick way to set you up for success is to learn by writing code in the Rust Playground first.
 Don't use LLMs or code completion.
 Just type it out!
 If you can't, that means you haven't fully internalized a concept yet.
 That's fine.